 Market Sector Update

-- In our opinion, the European Central Bank’s position of backing euro countries and banks is key in stabilizing the markets and is the glue keeping the European Union markets relatively stable.
+- In our opinion, the European Central Bank’s (ECB) backing of euro countries and banks is key to keeping the markets content and is the glue keeping the European Union markets relatively stable.
+In the U.S., as the Fed begins tapering, perhaps renewed confidence in the underlying strength of the U.S. economy will lead to private sector investment, further adding to investor confidence.

 - As in the last quarter, a belief that Japan’s prime minister will continue to push for constructive change to the Japanese economy via structural reform of regulation and taxation helped that market.
 In addition, continued Japanese monetary easing in an effort to increase inflation and keep the yen weaker helped drive the Japanese market higher.

-- As the quarter progressed, we became more confident of European economic stabilization, real change materializing in Japan and continued steady, but slow growth in the U.S. As a result, we increased our weightings to cyclical sectors, such as industrials and consumer discretionary, at the expense of consumer staples and financials.
+- As the quarter progressed, we became more confident in U.S. economic recovery, European economic stabilization and real change materializing in Japan.
+As a result, we increased our weightings to cyclical and growth sectors, such as increasing our weighting to industrials at the expense of telecommunication services and utilities.
+On a geographic basis, we added to Germany and Switzerland and decreased our exposure to the U.S. and Canada.

-- The Fund’s largest sector overweights include consumer discretionary and financials where we continue to find companies that we believe provide good dividend yield and growth prospects.
-We also are overweight telecommunications where we expect high dividend yields and stock appreciation.
-Consumer staples continue to be our largest underweight due to high relative valuation, low dividend yield and slowing earnings momentum due to a stronger U.S. dollar relative to emerging market currencies.
+- The Fund’s largest sector overweights include consumer discretionary, financials and industrials, where we continue to find companies we believe provide good dividend yield and growth prospects.
+Consumer staples continue to be our largest underweight due to high relative valuation, low dividend yield and slowing earnings momentum caused by a stronger U.S. dollar relative to emerging-market currencies.

-- We think global growth will improve over the next 12 months to a range of 2.5 to 3.0% with the U.S., Europe and emerging markets rebounding relative to 2013.
-We expect Europe to grow faster in 2014 as austerity measures become less of a drag on gross domestic product (GDP).
+- We think global growth will improve in 2014 to around 3.5% with the U.S., Europe and emerging markets rebounding relative to 2013.
+We expect the U.S. and Europe to grow faster in 2014 as austerity measures become less of a drag on GDP.
 We believe the U.K. is positioned to grow faster than Europe as housing incentives and a better banking market offset its government’s austerity measures designed to reign in its structural deficit.
+Due to the Fund’s overweight position in the eurozone and the belief the euro will weaken versus the U.S. dollar, we are hedging a portion of our euro exposure.

-- We remain very constructive on changes in Japan, but are hedging the yen back to the dollar in an effort to alleviate risk.
-Japan seeks a weak yen in an effort to boost its export sector.
+- We remain very constructive on changes in Japan but are hedging a portion of the Fund’s yen exposure to the U.S. dollar in an effort to alleviate risk.
+Japan seeks a weak yen, which devalued more than 17% in 2013, in an effort to boost its export sector and end deflation.

 - We remain focused on solid dividend yields and continue to look for stocks that we consider high quality, which means they offer sustainable growth and are positioned well in their industries throughout the world.